norsk-gjeldsinformasjon/api-docs/docs/index.md

 ## Consent Solution

 The consent solution enables individuals to authenticate and grant consent for a financial institution to retrieve unsecured debt information.
-Full endpoint reference is available in the [Consent API reference](reference/consent/index.md).
+Full endpoint reference is available in the [Consent reference](reference/consent/index.md).

 ## Quarterly Debt Information